Optimal sequencing depth for single-cell RNA-sequencing in Wasserstein space: Main results

-A parameter $k$ can be regarded as the \emph{intrinsic dimension} of the support of $\mu$.
+The parameter $k$ can be regarded as the \emph{intrinsic dimension} of the support of $\mu$.
 In reality, the intrinsic dimension $k$ is much smaller than the ambient dimension.
-If the support of $\mu$ has a nice low dimensional structure, then given the same number of reads it is allowed to use more cells to approximate population more, which helps the noisy empirical distribution close to the truth.
-In words, the low dimension structure allows to leverage more cells to explore population more widely.
+If the support of $\mu$ has a nice low dimensional structure, then given the same number of reads it is allowed to use more cells to approximate the population more, which helps get the noisy empirical distribution close to the truth.
+In other words, the low dimensional structure allows to leverage more cells to explore population more widely.

-The intrinsic dimension is unknown a priori in reality.
-Possibly, it can be estimated by using a few of $\widehat{P}_i$'s provided by \Cref{alg : Shallow sequencing} first, and then choose an optimal $n$ based on the estimation of the dimension.
-Notice that, however, any dimension estimator based on $\widehat{P}_i$'s underestimates the true one because $\widehat{P}_i$ is always sparser than $P_i$ due to the nature of sequencing.
-In our empirical analysis, we adopt PCA to estimate $k$: see \Cref{loc:experimental_setup}.
+While the intrinsic dimension is unknown a priori in practice, we discuss a heuristic approximation based on the result by \citet{JMLR:v23:21-1483} later in \Cref{loc:assessing_the_intrinsic_dimension}.

-One must be careful about the relation between the sparsity of $P$ and the intrinsic dimension of $\mu$.
-It is possible that even if $\mu$ has a small intrinsic dimension, $P$ is not sparse.
+\begin{remark} One must be careful about the relation between the sparsity of $X$ and the intrinsic dimension of $\mu$.
+It is possible that even if $\mu$ has a small intrinsic dimension, $X$ is not sparse.
 Suppose $\mu$ is concentrated on the diagonal, the span of $\{ (1, \dots, 1) \}$.
-In this case $d^*_p(\mu)=1$ but $\Arrowvert P \Arrowvert_0 = d$.
-On the other hand, however, if $\Arrowvert P \Arrowvert_0$ is concentrated at most $r \ll d$, then $\mu$ must exhibit a lower intrinsic dimensionality.
-In this sense, the sparsity of $P$ implies a lower intrinsic dimension of $\mu$, but the converse does not hold in general.
+In this case $d^*_p(\mu)=1$ but $\Arrowvert X \Arrowvert_0 = d$.
+On the other hand, however, if $\Arrowvert X \Arrowvert_0$ is concentrated at most $r \ll d$, then $\mu$ must exhibit a lower intrinsic dimensionality.
+In this sense, the sparsity of $X$ implies a lower intrinsic dimension of $\mu$, but the converse does not hold in general. \end{remark}

-According to \Cref{thm: main result 2}, one obtains the following corollary, which is straightforward from \Cref{thm: main result 2}.
-For this reason, the proof is omitted.
+According to \Cref{thm: main result 2}, one obtains the following corollary in a straightforward way.
 Here, we ignore lower order terms, and focus on the parameters of interest only.
+The proof is omitted.

 \begin{corollary} Fix $\alpha \in (0,1)$ and $p \in [1,2]$.
-Assume that there are some $k > \max\{ d^*_p(\mu) , 4\}$ and $m \geq m_0$ for some $m_0=m_0 (c_*, \alpha, \mathbb{E} \Arrowvert P\Arrowvert_0 ) > 0$.
+Assume that there are some $k > \max\{ d^*_p(\mu) , 2p\}$ and $m \geq m_0$ for some $m_0=m_0 (c_*, \alpha, \mathbb{E} \Arrowvert X \Arrowvert_0 ) > 0$.
 Under \Cref{assumption}, if $n$ satisfies